berkerol/photo-of-the-day/index.md

 - Supports NASA photos of different dates with `-d` or `--date` arguments.
 - Supports Linux background display options with `-o` or `--option` arguments.
 - Stores all photos in _~/Pictures/Bing_ & _~/Pictures/NASA_.
+- Can be installed (can be used as a command) & uninstalled.
 - Runs at startup automatically.

 ## Supported Desktops